University interviews can be daunting.

 Try to make your practice interviews as close to the real thing as possible.
 Ideally, wear your interview outfit (for most undergraduate courses, this would be clean and smart but not formal) and find a relatively unfamiliar set of surroundings.

 Try to give yourself as much time as possible, and ideally, try to schedule a few practices with different interviewers.
-This allows you to reflect and apply your improvements.
+This allows you to reflect on and apply your improvements.
 You’ll also get new feedback each time.